choo/3D-colorpicker/README.md

 ## CAUTION

-This repository is an **older version** of the Color Picker application, and the [latest improved version](https://colorspace.choo.works/) of the repository is [here](https://github.com/choo/color-space-visualizer).
+This repository is an **old version** of the Color Picker application, and the repository of [latest improved version](https://colorspace.choo.works/) is [here](https://github.com/choo/color-space-visualizer).

 ## Demo